 Carol singing around Christmas time.

 Other events, which are not fundraising, include organising a Stroke Awareness day annually in Chester to invite people to have their blood pressure measured.
+Student nurses from the University help us with this.

 Apart from fundraising we have social events including a formal dinner to celebrate the Chartering (birthday) of the Club in February, Christmas and other socials and a knock out quiz with other clubs in the district.